anishgoel1/witten_entropy/README.md

 `text_entropy.py` calculates the information entropy of any text

 `conditional_entropy.py` calculates the conditional entropy, joint entropy, and mutual information for a probability matrix.
 An example inspired from `Sec 2.2` is provided

+`relative_entropy.py` calculates the relative entropy for two simple, normal distributions with different variances